 In previous versions of DISCO, productions were automatically named to reflect the Bates range.
 Now you can either allow DISCO to name your production by number in sequential order (such as Production 1, Production 2, etc.) or choose your own name.

-Let’s say you have to run a third production to Plaintiff’s and want to keep the same formatting as the previous productions.
+Let’s say you have to run a third production to plaintiffs and want to keep the same formatting as the previous productions.
 First, create a new production and name it "Third Production to Plaintiffs".

-Then click on Copy format from a previous production.
-A list of all prior production names and bates ranges will be displayed in reverse chronological order based on the production creation date.
-In this instance you will select the “Second Production to Plaintiffs (ENRON0001118 - ENRON0001425) from the list.
+Then click Copy format from a previous production.
+A list of all prior production names and Bates ranges will be displayed in reverse chronological order based on the production creation date.
+For this example, click Second Production to Plaintiffs (ENRON0001118 - ENRON0001425).